-- The act says it is unlawful to fail or refuse to hire or to discharge an individual or otherwise to discriminate against any individual with respect to his/her compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, or national origin. - 2.
-The act says it is unlawful to limit, segregate, or classify his/her employees or applicants for employment in any way that would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his/her status as an employee, because of such individual's race, color, religion, sex, or national origin. - 3.
-Who does Title VII cover?
-It covers: a) all public or private employers of 15 or more persons; b) all private and public educational institutions; c) federal, state, and local governments; d) public and private employment agencies; e) labor unions with 15 or more members; and f) joint labor-management committees. - 4.
-The EEOC (Equal Employment Opportunity Commission) was established by Title VII.
-It consists of five members (serving five-year terms), appointed by the president with the advice and consent of the Senate.
-The EEOC investigates job discrimination complaints and may file charges in court. - B. Executive Orders Executive Orders by various presidents have expanded the effect of equal employment laws in federal agencies.
-Johnson's administration (1963-1969) issued Executive Orders 11246 and 11375, which requires contractors to take affirmative action (steps taken for the purpose of eliminating the present effects of past discrimination) to ensure equal employment opportunity. - C. Equal Pay Act of 1963 The Equal Pay Act of 1963 (amended in 1972) made it unlawful to discriminate in pay on the basis of sex when jobs involve equal work, equivalent skills, effort and responsibility, and are performed under similar working conditions. - D. Age Discrimination in Employment Act of 1967 The Age Discrimination in Employment Act (ADEA) of 1967 made it unlawful to discriminate against employees or applicants for employment who are between 40 and 65 years of age. - E. Vocational Rehabilitation Act of 1973 The Vocational Rehabilitation Act of 1973 requires employers with federal contracts over \$2500 to take affirmative action for the employment of handicapped persons. - F. Pregnancy Discrimination Act of 1978 The Pregnancy Discrimination Act (PDA) of 1978, an amendment to Title VII of the Civil Rights Act, prohibits sex discrimination based on "pregnancy, childbirth, or related medical conditions." - G. Federal Agency Guidelines Federal Agency Guidelines are uniform guidelines issued by federal agencies charged with ensuring compliance with equal employment federal legislation.
-The guidelines explain "highly recommended" employer procedures regarding matters like employee selection, record keeping, pre-employment inquiries, and affirmative action programs. - H. Early Court Decisions Regarding Equal Employment Opportunity - 1.
+- his/her compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, or national origin. - 2.
+The act says it is unlawful to limit, segregate, or classify employees or applicants for employment in any way that would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his/her status as an employee, because of such individual's race, color, religion, sex, or national origin. - B. Executive Orders various presidents have signed executive orders expanding equal employment laws in federal agencies.
+The Office of Federal Contract Compliance Programs was established to implement orders and ensure compliance. - C. Equal Pay Act of 1963 the Equal Pay Act of 1963 (amended in 1972) made it unlawful to discriminate in pay on the basis of sex when jobs involve equal work, equivalent skills, effort and responsibility, and are performed under similar working conditions. - D. Age Discrimination in Employment Act of 1967 the Age Discrimination in Employment Act of 1967 (ADEA) made it unlawful to discriminate against employees or applicants for employment who are between 40 and 65 years of age. - E. Vocational Rehabilitation Act of 1973 the Vocational Rehabilitation Act of 1973 requires employers with federal contracts over \$2500 to take affirmative action for the employment of handicapped persons. - F. Pregnancy Discrimination Act of 1978 prohibits using pregnancy, childbirth, or related medical conditions to discriminate in hiring, promotion, suspension, or discharge, or in any term or condition of employment. - G. Federal Agency Guidelines the EEOC, Civil Service Commission, Department of Labor, and Department of Justice together set forth "highly recommended" employer procedures regarding matters like employee selection, record keeping, preemployment inquiries, and affirmative action programs. - H. Early Court Decisions Regarding Equal Employment Opportunity - 1.
 Griggs v.
-Duke Power Company was a case heard by the Supreme Court in which the plaintiff argued that his employer's requirement that coal

-- handlers be high school graduates was unfairly discriminatory.
+Duke Power Company was a case heard by the Supreme Court in which the plaintiff argued that his employer's requirement that coal handlers be high school graduates was unfairly discriminatory.
 In finding for the plaintiff, the Court ruled that discrimination need not be overt to be illegal, that employment practices must be related to job performance, and that the burden of proof is on the employer to show that hiring standards are job related if they have an unequal impact on members of a protected class. - 2.
 Albemarle Paper Company v.
 Moody was a Supreme Court case in which it was ruled that the validity of job tests must be documented, and that employee performance standards must be unambiguous.

 II.
-The Laws Enacted from 1991 - Present
+The Laws Enacted from 1991 to the Present